Send a charity's annual return

 If your income is over £10,000

-- send an annual return within 10 months of the end of your financial year - you can check what you need to include
+- send an annual return within 10 months of the end of your financial year - check what you need to include

 - keep your charity’s details up to date

-The forms you need to use depend on when your financial year ends.
+The forms you need to use depend on when your financial year ended.

-Your financial year ends on or after 1 January 2016
+Your financial year ended on or after 1 January 2017

 You need to use 2 separate systems to: